smourier/UpdateAssemblyInfo/README.md

 It can be used with a git pre-commit hook https://stackoverflow.com/questions/17101473/change-version-file-automatically-on-commit-with-git

-Exemple: of a pre-commit hook (the file must be named pre-commit and put in the .git folder, and copy UpdateAssemblyInfo.exe somewhere in the PATH):
+Exemple: of a pre-commit hook (the file must be named "pre-commit" and put in the .git/hooks folder, and copy UpdateAssemblyInfo.exe somewhere in the PATH):

 	#!/bin/sh
 	#